ssahara/dw-plugin-dyncontent/README.md

-Dynamic Content plugin for DokuWiki
+Text Variable plugin for DokuWiki
 ===================================

 Set a `%PLACE_HOLDER%` in the page to identify HTML element to be replaced by JavaScript when the page loaded.
 The name of place holder must consist only capital letters (A-Z) and '_'.